Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: Abstract

 \section{Abstract}

-{ In 1989, Talagrand proposed a conjecture regarding the regularization effect on integrable functions of a natural Markov semigroup on the Boolean hypercube.
-While this conjecture remains unresolved, the analogous conjecture for the Ornstein-Uhlenbeck semigroup was recently resolved by Eldan-Lee and Lehec, by combining an inequality for the log-Hessian of this semigroup with a new deviation inequality for log-semiconvex functions under Gaussian measure.
-Our first goal is to explore the validity of both these ingredients for some diffusion semigroups in $\mathbb{R}^n$ as well as for the $M/M/\infty$ queue on the non-negative integers.
-Our second goal is to prove an analogue of Talagrand's conjecture for these settings, even in those cases where these ingredients are not valid.}
+{It is well known that some important Markov semi-groups have a ``regularization effect" -- as for example the hypercontractivity property of the noise operator on the Boolean hypercube or the Ornstein-Uhlenbeck semi-group on the real line, which applies to functions in $L^p$ for $p>1$.
+Talagrand had conjectured in 1989 that the noise operator on the Boolean hypercube has a further subtle regularization property for functions that are just integrable, but this conjecture remains open.
+Nonetheless, the Gaussian analogue of this conjecture was proven in recent years by Eldan-Lee and Lehec, by combining an inequality for the log-Hessian of the Ornstein-Uhlenbeck semi-group with a new deviation inequality for log-semi-convex functions under Gaussian measure.
+In this work, we explore the question of how much more general this phenomenon is.
+Specifically, our first goal is to explore the validity of both these ingredients for some diffusion semi-groups in $\mathbb{R}^n$, as well as for the $M/M/\infty$ queue on the non-negative integers and the Laguerre semi-groups on the positive real line.
+Our second goal is to prove a one-dimensional regularization effect for these settings, even in those cases where these ingredients are not valid.}